Som Tam Pla Ra Recipe

 Som Tam Pla Ra

-Som tam pla ra, Thai papaya salad with fermented fish sauce, served with fresh vegetables.
+Som tam pla ra with fermented fish sauce, long beans, tomato, and chili, served on a beige plate with wooden cutlery.

 Praew